pubnub/ruby/README.md

 * connect_callback is the callback that lets you know when you're connected to the origin

 #### Making PubNub calls
 There are a few different ways to make any given PubNub call.
-How do it depends first on whether or not you want the call to be blocking (synchronous), or not blocking (asynchronous).
+How to do it depends first on whether or not you want the call to be blocking (synchronous), or not blocking (asynchronous).

 ##### Asynchronous (non-blocking) calling